The Live Chat available with the eDesk Chat Add-On will help your Support Agents deliver an even better customer experience.

 - You’ll need to have a Live Chat already installed on your website or webstore.
 To find out how to do this, click here.

 01 Accessing the Live Chat

-If your account has permission to access live chat, you’ll see a Chat tab on the right of the screen when you are logged into eDesk.
-Click the Chat tab to open the Chat page.
-This is where you will manage your live chats.
+If your account has permission to access Live Chat, you’ll see a Chat tab on the left-hand side.
+Click the Chat tab to open the page and this is where you will manage all of your Live Chats.

-- If at least one Agent has a chat status of Online, the Live Chat box will open.
+If at least one Agent has a chat status of Online, the Live Chat box will display for the customers.

-- If all Agents have a chat status of Offline or Away, then a Contact form will open, unless you’ve selected the option to Hide widget in Settings → Smart Tools → Widgets → Behaviour
+If all Agents have a chat status of Offline or Away, then a Contact form will open for the customers, unless you’ve selected the option to Hide widget in Settings → Smart Tools → Widgets → Behaviour

 You can set your chat status yourself, and eDesk can also update your chat status automatically.

 03 Automatic updates to your Live Chat status